 (2) The CEO must promote the establishment, implementation and regular review of procedures that facilitate such cooperation particularly in relation to the protection and care of children and the provision of financial or other assistance.

-(3) If the CEO considers that a public authority or service provider can, by taking specified action, assist in the performance of functions under this Act, the CEO may request the assistance of that authority or provider, specifying the action that is sought.
+(3) If the CEO considers that a public authority or service provider can assist in the performance of functions under this Act, the CEO may request the assistance of that authority or provider, specifying the assistance that is sought.

+(4A) In subsection (3) —

+assistance includes the provision of advice, facilities and services.

-(4) A public authority or service provider must endeavour to comply with a request under subsection (3) if compliance is consistent with its duties and responsibilities and does not unduly prejudice the performance of its functions.
+(4) A public authority or service provider must endeavour to comply with a request under subsection (3) promptly if compliance is consistent with its duties and responsibilities and does not unduly prejudice the performance of its functions.

 (5) Nothing in this section is to be taken to limit the operation of section 23.

+[Section 22 amended by No. 49 of 2010 s.
+48.]

-23. Exchange of information
+23. Exchange of information involving the Department

 (1) In this section —

+Commonwealth agency means —

+(a) a department of the Public Service of the Commonwealth; or

+(b) a Commonwealth agency or instrumentality; or

+(c) a body, whether corporate or unincorporate, or the holder of an office, post or position, established or continued for a public purpose under a law of the Commonwealth;

-corresponding authority means a person or body in another State or a Territory, or another country, that has functions corresponding to those of the CEO under this Act;
+corresponding authority means a person in another State or a Territory, or another country, who has functions corresponding to those of the CEO under this Act;

-interested person means a person or body who or which, in the opinion of the CEO, has a direct interest in the wellbeing of a child or a class or group of children;
+interested person means a person who, in the opinion of the CEO, has a direct interest in the wellbeing of a child or a class or group of children;

 relevant information means information that, in the opinion of the CEO, is, or is likely to be, relevant to —